briot/Ada-promises/README.md

      resolved ?
 This would only work when the routines are implemented with tasks, not with asynchronous I/O for instance.

+   - Should we have an unsubscribe() operation ?
+     Not so useful on promises, but more useful on observables

    - Can we get rid of `Unrestricted_Access` ?
      These are used so that one can write "new A" directly in the call to `When_Done`, but this unsafe.